renpy/renpy/sphinx/source/model.rst

     transparency may lead to unexpected problems.
 (As an alternative, consider the ``zorder`` and ``behind`` clauses of the ``show`` statement.)

+``gl_pixel_perfect``
+    When True, Ren'Py will move the mesh such that the first vertex is aligned with a pixel on the screen.
+This is mostly used in conjunction with text, to ensure that the text remains sharp.

+The following properties only take effect when a texture is being created, by a Transform with :tpref:`mesh` set, or by :func:`Model`, where these can be supplied the property method.

 ``gl_mipmap``
     If supplied, this determines if the textures supplied to a mesh are created with mipmaps.
 This defaults to true.

-``gl_pixel_perfect``
-    This only makes sense to set when a mesh is being created.
-When True, Ren'Py will move the mesh such that the first vertex is aligned with a pixel on the screen.
-This is mostly used in conjunction with text, to ensure that the text remains sharp.
+``gl_anisotropic``
+    If supplied, this determines if the textures applied to a mesh are created with anisotropy.
+Anisotropy is a feature that causes multiple texels (texture pixels) to be sampled when a texture is zoomed by a different amount in X and Y.

+    This defaults to true.
+Ren'Py sets this to False for certain effects, like the Pixellate transition.

 ``gl_texture_wrap``
     When supplied, this determines how the textures applied to a mesh